-Judaism, Christianity and Islam all claim Jerusalem as the Holy City, which lies on the border of the ancient Israelite tribal lands of Benjamin and Judah, the ancient Southern Kingdom, the 10 Northern Kingdom dispersed during the Assyrian conquest.
+Judaism, Christianity and Islam all claim Jerusalem as the Holy City, which lies on the border of the ancient Israelite tribal lands of Benjamin and Judah, the ancient Southern Kingdom, the 10 Northern Kingdom tribes dispersed during the Assyrian conquest.

-Today, the mythology of Egypt is intrinsically intertwined with the Christian identity, based on solar movements, as the lunar movements are intertwined within Islam.
+Today, the mythology of Egypt is intrinsically intertwined with the Christian identity, based on solar movements, as the lunar movements intertwine within Islam.
 Symbolic of this balance of power, Solomon placed both the Boaz column (solar, masculine, justice, daytime) and the Jachin column (lunar, feminine, mercy, night) on either side of his temple entrance, between which his High Priest moved to serve the G-D of Israel.
-This temple allows for this re-enactment.
+This future temple allows for this re-enactment.

-Access is gained by approaching the Temple Mount, walking up 1 of 4 ramped entrances, accessing a continuous lift system, which arrives at the ambulatory level, allowing access to the tiered projected congregational spaces, not connected to the Instruction or Contemplation levels.
+Access is gained by approaching the Temple Mount, walking up 1 of 4 ramped entrances, accessing a continuous lift system which arrives at the ambulatory level, allowing access to the tiered projected congregational spaces, not connected to the Instruction or Contemplation levels.

 Likewise, lifts lower those leaving the sanctuary, to the 4 exit ramps.